cern-cta/CTA/docs/content/concepts/tape/media/index.md

 CTA has a dedicated [repack workflow](../../data-management/repack.md).
 Operator commands are documented under [Repacking Tapes](../../../ops/administration/repack.md).
 For larger repack batches, [a dedicated operator utility](../../../ops/tools/repack-automation.md) is provided to manage the repacks at a higher level.

-Once a tape is repacked, it should be empty and left completely without files.
+After a successful repack that moves all active tape copies off the source tape, it no longer holds active file copies in the catalogue.
+Repacking does not physically erase the data on the source tape; reclaiming it for reuse is a separate operation.
-In the case of media generation changes, the repacked tape is now ready to be removed from the library and from CTA.
+In the case of media generation changes, the source tape can then be retired according to the site's procedures.
 If the repack was initiated due to issues with the media, one may [perform a media check](../../../ops/tools/cta-ops-admin.md#tape-tools) to see whether or not the media was truly damaged, or if the cartridge may be re-used another time.